joofio/dockers-creation/README.md

 1. centos for creating RPM from python3.6 modules with bdist\_rpm
 2. Docker Compose for initiating a docker with mirth 3.8 on CentOS and mariadb along with it.
 [WIP]
+3. Docker compose for initiating a docker within alpine, creating a minimal container for mirth.
+Composes with Mariadb